 The accounting policies set out below have, unless otherwise stated, been applied consistently to all periods presented in these financial statements.

 Changes in significant accounting policies

-The company has initially applied IFRS 9 and IFRS 15 from 1 April 2018.
-A number of other new standards are also effective from 1 April 2018 but they do not have a material effect on the company's financial statements.
+From 1 April, 2019 IFRS 16 - Leases and a number of other new standards are effective but they do not have a material effect on the Company's financial statements.